syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Colorspace.md

 {% highlight vb.net %}
 VB:

-' Create a new document
+' Creates a new document

 Dim docuemnt As PdfDocument = New PdfDocument()

-' Create a page
+' Creates a page

 Dim page As PdfPage = docuemnt.Pages.Add()

-' Create exponential interpolation function
+' Creates exponential interpolation function

 Dim [function] As PdfExponentialInterpolationFunction = New PdfExponentialInterpolationFunction(True)